Undergraduate Certificate Program in Religion and Conflict

 Students must complete 18 credit hours of qualifying course work (at least 12 hours from ASU), consisting of regional, political, and cultural components.
 A minimum grade of “C” is required for a course to fulfill a certificate requirement.
 In many cases, the same course can be used to fulfill several requirements simultaneously.
 Download the Certificate Information Sheet to read all of the requirements in detail:

-Complete the Request to Add an Undergraduate Certificate Form and email it to P.F.
-Lengel (P.F.Lengel@asu.edu), or you can drop it off to her at the SHPRS advising office on the third floor of Coor Hall.
-PF is the Assistant Director of Academic Services in the School of Historical, Philosophical and Religious Studies (SHPRS).
+Complete the Request to Add an Undergraduate Certificate Form and email it to the SHPRS Advising Office (SHPRSAdvising@asu.edu), or you can drop it off at the SHPRS advising office on the third floor of Coor Hall (COOR 3311).
 If you are not majoring in History, Philosophy, or Religious Studies (the SHPRS' majors), you should also meet with your academic advisor to let him or her know that you intend to add the certificate.
 Some of the fields on this form have been filled in for you.
 You only need to enter in your name, ID #, phone number, and add your signature in the "student signature" box.
 You do not need to worry about the other signatures on the form.
 NOTE: this form requires your signature--you must sign it, scan it, and email the signed copy.

 Check your Degree Audit Report (DAR) regularly to confirm that your courses are being properly applied.
 Once you have completed all certificate requirements, or to check on your progress, email the Student Worksheet to Matt.Correa@asu.edu.